Integral equation: Classification and overview

 Various classification methods for integral equations exist.
-A few standard classifications include distinctions between linear and nonlinear; homogenous and inhomogenous; Fredholm and Volterra; first order, second order, and third order; and singular and regular integral equations.
+A few standard classifications include distinctions between linear and nonlinear; homogeneous and inhomogeneous; Fredholm and Volterra; first order, second order, and third order; and singular and regular integral equations.
 These distinctions usually rest on some fundamental property such as the consideration of the linearity of the equation or the homogeneity of the equation.
 These comments are made concrete through the following definitions and examples: